Why do Solicitors need to trace people

 If you have started a search and all that has come back is emptiness, then the only viable remaining option should be a tracing agency.

-Tracing agencies work with businesses, individuals and most prominently solicitors who need to find the location of somebody quite quickly.
-Usually, the people that at the centre of the chase have disappeared without leaving a forwarding address or any contact details at all.
+Tracing agencies work with businesses, individuals, and most prominently solicitors who need to find the location of somebody quite quickly.
+Usually, the people at the center of the chase have disappeared without leaving a forwarding address or any contact details at all.

 While some traces can be performed quite quickly, the length of time it takes can, of course, be dependent and will always vary from case to case.

 A tracing agent will always perform better with more information.
 The more information a company can provide about the missing individual, the better.